0%

 2. Potential for Refunds

-If you’ve been taxed on gross income previously, you may now request rectifications of past declarations and claim refunds for unfair overpayments.
+If you’ve been taxed on gross income previously, you may now request rectifications of past declarations (2021-2024) and claim refunds for overpayments on your rental tax.

 3. Track & Document Expenses